No. 10 Duke dominates No. 11 Michigan State, 87-75

 Carey answered the surge with a three-point play and a layup to restore a double-digit advantage the Blue Devils had no trouble maintaining.

+“They did a good job of trapping me and getting the ball out of my hands and forcing other guys to make plays,” he said.

-Winston had 12 points on 4-of-14 shooting.
-Xavier Tillman, perhaps wearing No. 23 for the last time because Draymond Green's jersey was retired by Michigan State at halftime, scored 20 points and Marcus Bingham added 13.
+Xavier Tillman, perhaps wearing No. 23 for the last time because Draymond Green’s jersey was retired by Michigan State at halftime, scored 20 points and Marcus Bingham added 13.

+Aaron Henry was held to two points after entering the game averaging 12-plus for the Spartans.

+Duke played without high-flying guard Cassius Stanley, who is out indefinitely with a muscular injury in his left leg.
+The team had more than enough to make up for the nearly 13 points he averages a game.

-Matthew Hurt had 10 points for Duke, which got 11 from Joey Baker and 10 from fellow reserve Javin DeLaurier.
+Matthew Hurt scored 10 points for the Blue Devils, who got 11 from Joey Baker and 10 from fellow reserve Javin DeLaurier.

 BIG PICTURE